 It all started with a simple 1200 meters race in Paris in 1868.
-Later on, two newspapers “l’Auto” and “le Vélo” were organizing a 400 kilometers race in between Paris – Bordeaux.
+Later on, two newspapers “l’Auto” and “le Vélo” were organizing a 400-kilometer race between Paris – Bordeaux.

-In order to gain some market share and to publish more, Géo Lefèvre journalist at the newspaper l’Auto imagine a bike race on the road by stages making the round of France, it was “the biggest bike race of all times”.
-It went from 2400 kilometers race to reach in 1911 5300 kilometers.
+In order to gain some market share and to publish more, Géo Lefèvre journalist at the newspaper l’Auto imagine a bike race on the road by stages making the round of France, it was “the biggest bike race of all time”.
+It went from a 2400-kilometer race reaching in 1911 5300 kilometers.
 Nowadays, the race is around 3500 kilometers with 21 stages.

 When in 1903, the Tour de France was created, the race took place from the 1st to the 19th of July.
-This year, only sixty cyclists started the Tour de France of 2428 kilometers, with six stages (Lyon, Marseille, Toulouse, Bordeaux and Nantes).
-At the end, there were only 21 finishers, and, the winner was French: Maurice Garin.
+This year, only sixty cyclists started the Tour de France of 2428 kilometers, with six stages (Lyon, Marseille, Toulouse, Bordeaux, and Nantes).
+In the end, there were only 21 finishers, and, the winner was French: Maurice Garin.

-For the first edition some of the sportsmen were caught getting off the train with their bicycle at the arrival of the first stage Paris – Lyon (467 km).
-They had the bad idea to take the same train as the race stewards!
+For the first edition, some of the sportsmen were caught getting off the train with their bicycles at the arrival of the first stage Paris – Lyon (467 km).
+They had a bad idea to take the same train as the race stewards!

 The yellow jersey was created in 1919.
 The Brothers Pélissier left the Tour de France after only the fifth stage.
-Eugène Christophe took the lead and the public did not know him.
-In order to help the fans to noticed him during the race, they made him wore a yellow jersey.
+Eugène Christophe took the lead, and the public did not know him.
+In order to help the fans to notice him during the race, they made him wear a yellow jersey.
 The yellow was a reference to the color of the magazine that found the Tour de France: l’Auto.

-6 – One of the most viewed sport event in the world
+- One of the most viewed sports events in the world

 Broadcast by more than 80 channels in nearly 190 countries, the Tour de France attracts around one billion viewers each year (3.5 billion according to the organizer).
-It is now the third most watched sports competitions in the world.
-For you information, the number one is the summer Olympics games and the second one is the FIFA World Cup.
+It is now the third most-watched sports competition in the world.
+For your information, number one is the summer Olympics games (discover my article about the 2024 Paris summer Olympics) and the second one is the FIFA World Cup.

-As a French person I have to be honest, I did not imagine a second that this event could be watch by billion of people.
-It is seen has a big national event in France but the majority of French people do not know those numbers about the Tour de France.
+As a French person I have to be honest, I did not imagine for a second that this event could be watched by a billion people.
+It is seen as a big national event in France, but the majority of French people do not know those numbers about the Tour de France.
 For sure, not only the French people love to discover and rediscover the hexagon every year!

 I hope you enjoyed reading this article!
 Do you know other fun facts about the Tour de France?
 Let me know in the comment section!
-Now, I invite you to read my article about the French sport of pétanque 🙂
+Now, I invite you to read my articles about: